janko/rodauth-rails/README.md

   /close-account           rodauth.close_account_path
 ```

-Using this information, we could add some basic authentication links to our
+Using this information, you can add some basic authentication links to your
 navigation header:

 ```erb